Yoverina/ibm-bob-workshop/Module-3-DataScientist and ML/Instructions Guide/Instructions-LocalLineage.md

 6. **Saves Results**: Stores all outputs to files:
    - Excel files with analysis, quality, and feature engineering results
    - PKL file with the trained model
+7. Create run_pipeline.py to test whether all features can run smoothly

 ### Step 3: Streamlit Dashboard
 After the ML pipeline completes, the Streamlit application: